 Ex-Carnivore: “Behold this beautiful body of mine: powerful, lean and hungry.
 My mind ticks over, lethal and remorseless.
 I live in the future, when my darkest needs will at last be satisfied.

 “I am an expert at magical thinking.
-As long as I carry out a precise series of steps in exactly the correct sequence and with perfect timing, I may feast to perfection and indefinitely (which must be paradise and proof of my status as the chosen one of God).
+As long as I carry out a precise series of steps in the correct order and with perfect timing, I may feast indefinitely (which must be paradise and proof of my status as the chosen one of God).
 No one may stop me, and I will kill anyone who tries.
 If I fail, it is from lack of self-perfection.
-It doesn’t matter how many times I fall short; I must succeed in the end or die trying.
+It doesn’t matter how many times I fall short; I must succeed in the end or die trying.”

 “My reincarnations have been more or less rewarding in these settings and others.
 My universe is centered on the repeated sacrifice of prey and my self-perfection in so doing.
 Nothing else matters, and neither God nor I need show mercy to anyone less obsessed.
 My sires taught me to use this money, these fancy institutions and novel gadgets to satisfy my hunger.
 Anyone slower, weaker and more ethical than me is fair game.
 Anything I can claw down is my sacred property, to dispose of as I please.
 If I don’t claim it, some hungrier carnivore will.